How to count and cache function calls

 0.7267799809043942

 There are more options other than caching single calls to specific parts of the objective.
 For example you may want to cache intermediate results of computing the cost and share that with the gradient computation.
-We will present three solutions to this:
+We present three solutions to this:

 1. An easy approach from within Manopt.jl: the ManifoldCostGradientObjective